openSUSE/mentoring/_includes/mentee.md

 {:.text-center}

 Are you looking for a way to learn how to study and improve software?
+Do you want to participate in the Google Summer of Code?
 Tired of spending your time developing software alone?
 Do you need an introduction to the wonderful world of Free Software?
 {:.lead}

 You have come to the right place!
 Scroll down and we will connect you with *real* people from our community who are willing to mentor you doing some *real* development projects.
+Take a look on [More Details](https://101.opensuse.org/#projects) to get the full description of each project idea.
 Get started with Free Software, now!
 {:.lead}